Biodiversity

 Obtained the highest ranking in the Social and Environmental Green Space Evaluation System (SEGES) (Hokkaido Refinery and Aichi Complex)

-Our ecosystem conservation activities in the areas surrounding our Refineries/Complexes have been highly praised by external organizations, with our Hokkaido Refinery and Aichi Complex receiving the highest ranking (Superlative Stage) out of five in the Social and Environmental Green Evaluation System (SEGES) run by the Organization for Landscape and Urban Green Infrastructure.
+Our ecosystem conservation activities in the areas surrounding our Refineries/Complexes have been highly praised by external organizations, with our Hokkaido Refinery and Aichi Complex achieving the highest possible ranking (Superlative Stage) on a five-point scale in the Social and Environmental Green Evaluation System (SEGES) run by the Organization for Landscape and Urban Green Infrastructure.

-In addition, Aichi Complex has been certified as the highest-ranking SEGES facility since 2016, and in recognition of its significant contributions to enhancing the value of green spaces, it has been certified as a "Green Hall of Fame" in 2023.
-Specifically, the facility has been highly praised for its efforts to improve the forest cycle within the green belt by removing invasive species, replacing them with native species, and forming canopy gaps, as well as its efforts to regenerate ecosystem networks in collaboration with government and students.
-This is the 10th corporate green space in Japan to be certified as a "Green Hall of Fame," and the first for a Japanese Refinery.
+Additionally, Aichi Complex has been certified with the highest SEGES rating since 2016, and in recognition of its significant contributions to enhancing the value of green space, it was certified as a "Green Hall of Fame" in 2023.
+Specifically, it has been highly praised for its efforts to restore the forest cycle within the green belt by clearing out invasive species, converting to native species, and creating canopy gaps, as well as its efforts to regenerate the ecosystem network in collaboration with government and students.
+This marks the 10th corporate green space in Japan to be certified as a "Green Hall of Fame," and the first for a Japanese Refinery.

 Green space at Aichi Complex